 Brown butter is pretty old school but has also come back into food vogue over the last couple of years.
 And rightly so.
-It’s easy to add to recipes and lends a delicious caramel flavour to whatever it’s paired with.
+It’s easy to add to recipes and lends a delicious caramel flavor to whatever it’s paired with.
 If you’re not familiar with brown butter, well, it’s just that-butter that’s been browned.
 But you need to be careful not to overcook it.
 There are plenty of video guides online that teach you the proper technique for browning butter.
-Here is link one : How to make brown butter
+Here is a link one : How to make brown butter

 This recipe won the “Farmer’s Almanac’s Readers Best Recipes and their Stories-25th Anniversary Edition Cookbook” contest.
 The book was published September 2016 and this recipe was used in their marketing campaign as well.

 Pecan Brown Butter Granola